-Before arriving in Oslo, I wondered if I would notice any changes due to the terrorist attack last summer and the ongoing trial.
+Before arriving in Oslo, I wondered if I would notice any changes due to the attack last summer and the ongoing trial.
 I noticed banners saying “The city remembers” already at the central station, and the site where the bombing took place felt like a silent beacon.

 The car bomb exploded at Regjeringskvartalet, the government quarter of Norway.
 The powerful blast was heard 7 kilometres away.
 Almost one year after the attack, many windows still have wooden replacements.
 The trial has ben going on for two months and the local press features a page every day with the latest developments.